rollbar/terraform-provider-rollbar/README.md

 ### Dev Script

-Running `make dev` will build and install the provider, then run `terraform apply` in the `examples` folder with debug logging enabled, and display the logs on completion.
+Running `make dev` will:
+* Build and install the provider
+* Run `terraform apply` in the `examples` folder with debug logging enabled
+* Display the logs on completion.